 One, the most obvious one, is to have a plan for growth.
 Sitting around, hoping that a larger company will come and snatch up your firm won’t cut it – any potential suitors want to see plans for consistent revenue growth.

 And second, the mobile web experience is critical.
 More users are migrating to mobile devices, but there’s one problem: advertising on mobile devices is far more difficult than anyone imagined.
-In fact, this is a main reason why investors are holding back funds.
+In fact, this is the main reason why investors are holding back funds.
 So if you’re looking for Website designers in Miami who can help you develop a long-term online growth strategy that embraces mobile advertising, look no further than Ibis.